’s second volume is the follow-up to Collecting Contemporary,

-Today’s design market has its roots in the late eighteenth century: artists created porcelain pieces in editions that became in high demand.
+Today’s design market has its roots in the late 18th century: artists created porcelain pieces in editions that became highly sought after.
 From Art Deco to the Wiener Werkstätte, Bauhaus

 to the Eameses, the French modernists, and a whole bunch of designers many haven’t heard of yet, this volume is the best guide to the collectability and overall desirability of design

 tells all about an addictive occupation, vintage pieces vs. limited editions, the big names and what to keep an eye on, all from the perspective of a passionate collector meeting market luminaries for in-depth conversations

 —his fellow collectors

 (Bruno Bischofberger, Michael Boyd, Peter M. Brant, Dennis Freedman, Dakis Joannou, Reed Krakoff, Ronald Lauder), the dealers